Pearl Lake, Colorado, USA

 Looking for Pearl Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
 Or explore more of our favorite travel partners.

-All About Pearl Lake
+All About Pearl Lake, CO

 Capturing a scene from America’s West, Pearl Lake reflects pine-covered hills, rocky peaks and expansive blue skies typical of northwestern Colorado.
 The names and places surrounding Pearl Lake speak of Colorado’s history – hunting grounds, gold mines and sprawling ranch land.
 Now a peaceful haven for campers, hikers and fishermen, Pearl Lake is the center of recreation for Pearl Lake State Park.
 Located 21 miles north of Steamboat Springs and 20 miles south of the Wyoming border, Pearl Lake is a peaceful corner of Colorado’s Northwest Tourism Region.